Speak to a Licensed Insurance Agent

 - Any standardized Medigap policy is guaranteed to renew each year, even if you have health problems.
 This means the insurance company cannot cancel your Medicare Supplement policy as long as you pay the premium.

-If you enroll in a Medicare Supplement plan, you will pay a monthly premium to the insurance company in addition to your Medicare Part B premium.
-The cost of your Medigap plan depends on a number of factors, such as the type of plan you buy, the insurance company, your location and your age.
+If you apply for a Medicare Supplement plan, you will pay a monthly premium to the insurance company in addition to your Medicare Part B premium.
+Medicare Supplement plan costs depend on a number of factors, including the type of plan you buy, the insurance company, your location and your age.
 Premiums vary among insurance companies, but the benefits of each standard Medigap plan is always the same.
 For instance, a Medigap Plan C policy offers the same benefits no matter which company you buy it from.

-We can walk you step-by-step through the process and help you find an affordable option that’s right for you.
+At SelectQuote, we can walk you step-by-step through the comparing and shopping process to find the Medicare Supplement plan that’s right for you.
 Save yourself time and let us do the comparing—there’s no obligation to enroll.